 U.K. Parliament approves a plan to deport asylum-seekers to Rwanda

-LONDON — More than two years after it was first introduced, the British government's controversial plan to deport asylum-seekers to Rwanda was approved by Parliament early Tuesday.
+LONDON — The British government's bill to deport asylum-seekers to Rwanda has won approval in Parliament, after two years of wrangling over the plan, which has drawn criticism from international human rights groups.

-The unelected House of Lords cleared the way for the bill to become law after dropping the last of its suggested amendments just after midnight, The Associated Press reported.
+The unelected House of Lords cleared the way for the bill to become law after dropping the last of its suggested amendments early Tuesday, just after midnight local time.

-Even before his flagship policy passed, British Prime Minister Rishi Sunak on Monday took to a lectern emblazoned with the slogan "stop the boats" — a reference to one of his key election campaign pledges.
-At a press conference, he told reporters he would stop at nothing to pass the legislation, in order to deter people without visas from crossing the English Channel from France to England.
+British Prime Minister Rishi Sunak has insisted the legislation will deter people from making the perilous journey across the English Channel, a central part of his "stop the boats" campaign for reelection.

-"No ifs, no buts.
-These flights are going to Rwanda," Sunak said.
+Critics and lawmakers say there's no evidence the plan would work as a deterrent, while United Nations and European officials say it could breach Britain's obligations under international human rights law.

 The plan is to send some of the people the government says arrive illegally in the U.K. to Rwanda, where local authorities would process their asylum claims.